 Choose a product with a flexible formulation so that it won’t pull away from the old concrete when it freezes and thaws.
 Work it into the crack with the help of a pointing trowel, push the compound in, and completely fill or “stuff” the crack.

 You can also use a cement mixture to patch thin cracks.
 Mix one part cement with three parts sand and work it into a stiff paste with water.
-In another bucket or container, mix a small amount of cement with enough water to make cement paint.
+In another bucket, mix a small amount of cement with enough water to make cement paint.

 If you can reach the inner side of the crack, start there and apply the thinner cement mixture as a primer.
 Let it sit for an hour then apply the cement and sand paste in a circular motion with a trowel or float.
 Blend and even it with the surrounding surface.